cruizer/dup-composer/docs/md/keyring.md

 ## Specifying a custom user and bus address for a backup group

-In some cases where your environment requires it, for example you have used the above process to create a keyring owned by a user different from the one used for executing *Dup-composer*, you might want to specify the user who owns the keyring and the DBUS address used for accessing this keyring.
+When your environment requires it, for example you have used the above process to create a keyring owned by a user different from the one used for executing *Dup-composer*, you might want to specify the user who owns the keyring and the DBUS address used for accessing this keyring.
 This will cause *Dup-composer* to:

 - Change the effective UID of the process to the UID of the username provided, while the credentials are read from the given keyring.
 - Use the socket path configured, instead of using the `DBUS_SESSION_BUS_ADDRESS` environment variable.